 The CUAC selects universities with fantastic co-op potential and some of the universities offer co-op for all of their programs!

 Plus, university professors are skilled in research and book publishing.
-Some Bachelor students qualify for co-op positions or other positions that involve remarkable opportunity to work closely with professors.
+Some undergraduate students qualify for co-op positions or other positions that involve remarkable opportunity to work closely with professors.